Interpolation between modified logarithmic Sobolev and Poincare inequalities for quantum Markovian dynamics: Introduction

 \subsection{Classical convex Sobolev inequality}

 To motivate this work, we first review the results on the convex Sobolev inequalities in the classical setting.
 Let $(P_t)_{t \ge 0}$ be the symmetric diffusion semigroup associated with a Markov process $(X_t)_{t \ge 0}$ on a Riemannian manifold $M$ with metric $g(\dd,\dd)$ that has a unique invariant measure $\pi$.
-We denote by $L$ the generator of $P_t$ and define the Dirichlet form $\mc{E}(f,g) := - \pi [f L g]$ for functions $f$ and $g$.
+We denote by $L$ the generator of $P_t$ and define the Dirichlet form $\mc{E}(f,g) := - \pi [f L g]$ for functions $f$ and $g$, \mb{where $\pi[\dd]$ denotes the expectation with respect to the measure $\pi$}.
 Bakry and \'{E}mery in their seminal work \cite{bakry1985diffusions} showed that if there exists $\kappa > 0$ such that for $f \ge 0$,

 then the convex Sobolev inequality holds: